 Previously, whilst PBS migrants had to be out of the country for no fewer than 180 days in any given 12 months to qualify for ILR, their partners and dependants did not.
 As a result, abuses often occurred whereby PBS migrants have ensured that the main applicant given is the person who did not need to leave the UK often, allowing the actual main businessperson to travel extensively out of the UK and still be eligible to qualify for ILR.
 By extending the criterion to the dependants of PBS migrants, abuses like this under various work categories will no longer be possible.

 Certain changes have also found their way into the Tier 1 visa categories.
 Firstly, the requirements for Tier 1 (Entrepreneur) route have been ‘re-written to make them clearer and easier to follow.’
-Whilst the requirements themselves remain unchanged, the changes provide clarification on previously unclear provisions, such as clarification on job creation rules and documentary evidence to be provided
+Whilst the requirements themselves remain largely unchanged, the changes provide clarification on previously unclear provisions, such as clarification on job creation rules and documentary evidence to be provided

 As recently announced in the Chancellor’s autumn budget, the number of Tier 1 (Exceptional Talent) visas will double to 2,000.
 Further changes under this category now allow exceptional talent visa holders to qualify for ILR after three years, and there will now be a ‘simpler application process for applicant’s who hold specific peer-reviewed fellowships or who have been appointed to senior academic or research positions.’
 These changes are designed to support the government’s ambitions in innovation and research and development, and are undoubtedly in response to critical claims that the Home Office is putting the UK's research reputation at risk.